yojoots/libbitcoin-system-wiki/Prisoner's-Dilemma-Fallacy.md

 >
 > [The classical Gold Standard](https://www.gold.org/about-gold/history-of-gold/the-gold-standard)

 Dollar has been preferred to Gold despite having roughly twice the weight, significantly larger size, and seigniorage.
 The Gold-Bitcoin relation assumes no distinction in volatility and liquidity, though Gold objectively outperforms Bitcoin in both areas.
+Given that Gold and Bitcoin are both [stable monies](Stability-Property), no speculative return is assumed for either.
 Other Gold, Bitcoin and Dollar monetary properties are assumed to be either equivalent or not relevant to state reserve currency.